rhodge-hash/my-agent-cli/README.md

 2.  **Update the `parse_tool_call` function** to recognize the new tool's JSON format.
 3.  **Instruct the agent** in its `system_prompt` on how and when to use the new tool.

-## Future Enhancements
+## Potential Future Enhancements

 *   **Agent Selection UI:** A sidebar or modal to easily switch between configured agents.
 *   **Dynamic Configuration:** In-app editing of agent prompts and settings.
 *   **More Tools:** Implement `write_file`, `read_file`, `git_add`, `git_commit`, etc.
 *   **User Confirmation Dialogs:** For tool execution.
-*   **Ollama Integration:** Make the LLM server configurable within the TUI.
 *   **Error Handling:** More robust error messages and recovery.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Unlicense - see the LICENSE file for details.